IBM/watson-banking-chatbot/README.md

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/IBM/watson-banking-chatbot.git)

-1. Press the above `Deploy to IBM Cloud` button and then click on `Deploy`.
+1. Press the above `Deploy to IBM Cloud` button and then...

+   * Click `Create+` to create an IBM Cloud API Key.
+   * Select your region, organization, and space (or use the defaults).
+   * Click `Deploy`.

 2. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking `View app`.
+Once deployed, the app can be viewed by clicking `Visit App URL`.
+Note: You may need to re-run the deploy stage (see [Troubleshooting](#Troubleshooting)).

    ![toolchain-pipeline](doc/source/images/toolchain-pipeline.png)

-3. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
+3. To see the app and services created and configured for this code pattern, use the IBM Cloud dashboard.
 The app is named `watson-banking-chatbot` with a unique suffix.
 The following services are created and easily identified by the `wbc-` prefix:

     * wbc-conversation-service
     * wbc-discovery-service
     * wbc-natural-language-understanding-service
     * wbc-tone-analyzer-service

-If you encounter deployment errors, refer to [Troubleshooting](#troubleshooting).
+> NOTE: The dialog has been reduced to work with Lite plans.
+If you are looking for any of the previous functionality, you can manually import `data/conversation/workspaces/full_banking.json`.
+Follow the instructions in [3.
+Import the Watson Assistant skill](#3-import-the-watson-assistant-skill) to import it, delete the Lite version that was automatically uploaded, and restart the app.
+The app will recognize the skill by name if only one is available.

 ## Run locally